lypitech/rtype/docs/researches/packetManager.md

 - Conflict resolution
 - Reproducibility guarantees

-If upstream repositories change, our builds change too—potentially breaking functionality without warning.
+If upstream repositories change, our builds change too-potentially breaking functionality without warning.

 ### **3. Not Scalable for Larger Projects**
 While fine for header-only libraries or simple utilities, CPM becomes burdensome as soon as:

 - Multiple platforms
 - Multiple dependencies
 - or CI pipelines are involved.
-  Game projects like R-Type quickly exceed CPM’s design scope.
+  Game projects like R-Type quickly exceed CPM's design scope.

 ---